telerik/document-processing-docs/libraries/radspreadprocessing/working-with-workbooks/working-with-workbooks-what-is-workbook.md

 * __History__: Each workbook maintains a history stack that records all changes introduced to its content.
 That said, you can perform undo and redo operations effortlessly, replying on the built-in recorder.
 Although the tracking of changes is done automatically, it also allows manual control over the recorded items.
 The history of the workbook also lets you group several actions into a one undo step.
 This feature is very handy, for example, when you replace the contents of multiple cells in a single action.
 You will be able to find more information about the feature in the [History]({%slug radspreadprocessing-features-history%}) article.

-* __Names (Named Ranges)__: the Workbook class exposes a Names property of type NameCollection that allows you to create, update and manage names.
+* __Names (Named Ranges)__: The Workbook class exposes a Names property of type NameCollection that allows you to create, update and manage names.
 More about the feature is available in the [Names]({%slug radspreadprocessing-features-named-ranges%}) article.

 * __Collection of Cell Styles__: Each workbook contains a collection of cell styles.
 A cell style is a predefined set of formatting options, such as borders, fonts, fills and number formats, that you can apply to a cell.
 The concept of cell styles facilitates the process of formatting cells since it allows you to set multiple properties in one step and also serves as means for achieving a consistent look.
 The collection of cell styles allows you to add, retrieve and delete styles.
 More information on the cell styles is available in the [Cell Styles]({%slug radspreadprocessing-features-styling-cell-styles%}) article.